bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 this is determined positively, the AS MAY [return the RO's information in its response](#response-subject) as requested.

+Subject identifiers requested by the RC serve only to identify the RO in the context of the AS and MUST NOT be used as communication channels by the RC, as discussed in {{return-subject}}.
+One method of requesting communication channels and other identity claims are discussed in {{request-oidc-claims}}, but the details are outside the scope of this specification.

+The AS SHOULD NOT re-use subject identifiers for multiple different ROs.

+[[ Editor's Note: What we're really saying here is that "even if the AS gives you an email address to identify the user, that isn't a claim that this is a valid email address for that current user, so don't try to email them."
+In order to get a workable email address, or anything that]]

 Note: the "sub_ids" and "assertions" request fields are independent of each other, and a returned assertion MAY omit a requested subject identifier.